pmcp/nalatenschap-netlify/content/pages/home.md

 * Heimat, The Third Phase : [exhibition and publication](https://index.nadine.be/heimat-the-third-phase/) (July 2023)
 * Everything is Four & A... is for (Temporary Information Center, section Watou & Various Artists) [exhibition and publication](https://index.nadine.be/various-artists-temporary-information-center-section-watou/) (July - September 2023/4)
 * Temporary Information Center, section Moortebeek_BUS 46 : [performance in public space](https://www.instagram.com/p/Cti9jJLN4Ui/) (i.c.w.
 MUS-E Belgium) (June 2023)
-* T I C : [a yearly subscription](https://kasperdemeulemeester.be/t-i-c/) to all the (forthcoming) work by the different sections of T.I.C.
-(AS of May 2023)
+* T I C : [a subscription formula](https://kasperdemeulemeester.be/t-i-c/)  to all the (forthcoming) work by the different sections of T.I.C.
+(As of May 2023)
 * Compilations: text and images from the Estate on [Instagram](https://www.instagram.com/kasperdemeulemeester/).
 (May 2023)
 * Allemaal op de Berm: [collective performance, exhibition and publication](https://jakobvandenbroucke.be/3-13/) by Temporary Information Center, section The Berm.
 (September 2022)
 * Temporary Information Center, dep.
 A4 : started in the form of an [article in the magazine of newspaper De Standaard](https://vriendenvanbrussel.stackstorage.com/s/artikel_deStandaard) (August 2022)